Skip to main content

 Sources of Errors in Non-Recording Gauge

-• Some water is used to wet the surface of instrument.
+• Some water is used to wet the surface of the instrument.

 • The rain recorded may be less than the actual rainfall due to the direction of the rainfall as affected by wind.

-• Dents in the collector and tube may also cause error.
+• Dents in the collector and tube may also cause errors.

 • Some water is absorbed by the measuring stick.